Skip to Main Content

 Tips:

-• A search string I will often use when looking for primary sources compilations is:
+• A search string I will often use when looking for primary sources compilations uses some or all of these terms:

-• diary OR memoir OR letters OR "oral history" OR sources OR documents OR documentary
+• diary OR memoir OR letters OR correspondence OR papers OR documents OR documentary

-• For pre-1923 books, search HathiTrust and/or Google Books.
+• For pre-1923 books, search HathiTrust and/or Google Books or Internet Archive.
 It may have been digitized and available for download.

 Open digital collections